Resources Germany Related

 The first company that was taken over was Freiberger Porzellan (Freiberg/Saxony) in the year 1999, however Triptis was only interested in the hotel and restaurantware lines and sold the rest of the Freiberg business late in 2000.
 The greatest deal by far was the complete takeover of the Gebrüder Winterling group located in Röslau (Bavaria) in 2000, including the Winterling facilities in Windischeschenbach (Bavaria), Kirchenlamitz (Bavaria) and Schwarzenbach (Bavaria).
 But the Triptis management had bitten off more than they could chew.
 Confronted with large scaled financial problems, Triptis themselves went insolvent on October 7th 2004 and had to file for bankruptcy a month later.

 In June 2005 the company was saved by the investment group under Rolf Frowein which refounded the company and integrated it into the Eschenbach Porzellan group, a sub-division of Frowein Investment.
-At that time the group of porcelain manufacturers included Eschenbach, Freiberger Hotelporzellan, Triptis and Winterling brands while the Neue Porzellanfabrik Ilmenau sold items via their factory outlet "HERO Design".
+At that time the business included the Eschenbach, Freiberger Hotelporzellan, Triptis and Winterling brands as well as the Neue Porzellanfabrik Ilmenau, which sold items via their factory outlet "HERO Design".

 Comment(s)